null

 Cocoa butter is also used for cosmetics and pharmaceutical purposes.
 The cost of this ingredient has risen a lot since around 2005 and that’s why there are some cosmetics and chocolates for that matter where they are not as high quality, because sometimes it is decided to substitute part of the cocoa butter with other things like shea or vegetable oil.

 So, to answer the question “what is white chocolate?”, it is a derivative of cacao.
-White chocolate is usually composed of: sugar, cocoa butter, milk and emulsifier (which helps it melt evenly).
+Usually White chocolate contents: sugar, cocoa butter, milk and emulsifier (which helps it melt evenly).
 You want your white chocolate to have the least amount of ingredients possible, this will help you to make sure it doesn’t have unnecessary fillers.
 Another tip to find good white chocolate is to get the ones that are slightly yellow instead of totally white, this is because the natural cacao cocoa butter is yellowish white.

 I recommend you start using white chocolate in the kitchen, it helps you to improve flavor and the appearance of dessert recipes.
 I love to use it to make ganache or to drizzle on some baked goods.
 It looks awesome when combining it with dark chocolate brownies or when making chocolate chip cookies when having a dark cookie and white choco chips!